 Investments are principally comprised of monies held by component units, the Virginia Retirement System (the System), and monies held by the State Treasurer in both the general account and other fiduciary accounts.
-The System aggregates all funds that the Board of Trustees is responsible for investing and commingles these amounts for investing purposes.
+The System aggregates all funds that the Board of Trustees is responsible for investing purposes.
 The System's pooled investments represent all cash and investment amounts reported in the Pension and Other Employee Benefit Trust Funds, the VRS Investment Portfolio and Volunteer Firefighters Rescue Squad Workers (custodial funds - other), the Commonwealth Health Research Board (permanent), and Federal Special Revenue (major).